JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 See the supplied STP tracker results (in the Train Data linked above) for an example.

 Thus there is one .txt file for each sequence.
 This file has one row per detection (object mask in one frame).
-Each row must have 7 value and has the following format:
+Each row must have 7 values and has the following format:

 </p>
 <code>